ChristianGrete/sequential-promise-executor/README.md

 This is communist software.
 It is crafted with heart and soul to the best of the authors’ knowledge and belief: _Not for profit but to satisfy the concrete needs._ Do whatever you want with it (as long as you keep the authors’ copyright notices in all copies or substantial portions of it included) for free.
 Imagine how the world could be if others would produce and distribute their products for the same benefits and ask yourself why they’re actually not.

+## Contributing

+You’re more than welcome to contribute to the source code of this project.
+See the [contribution guidelines](CONTRIBUTING.md) on how to get involved.

 ## License

 This software is licensed under [MIT License](LICENSE.md).